phpbb/documentation/development/extensions/modification_to_extension.rst

 There should not be a need to have files located outside of that directory.
 No matter which files, may it be styles, language or ACP module files.
-All of them will be moved into your extension's directory:
+All of them should be moved into your extension's directory:

 .. csv-table::
    :header: "new directory", "current directory"